Kiranmai-Yadav/Static-Website/README.md

 ### 6. Testing and Accessing the Website
 - After the load balancer deployment, the website became accessible via the frontend IP of the load balancer.
 Customers can access the website **Gardening** and buy any kind of plants, gardening tools and pots from it.

-## How to Use Restaurant
+## How to Use Gardening Website

 1. Exlpore our website.
-2. Select the food item which you want from the menu.
+2. Select the plant or item which you want from the category.
 3. Confirm your order by doing payment.
 4. If you are satisfied with our service can follow us.